BIGFORK — A decades-long tradition is having to get creative to continue its legacy due to high water levels.

 Instead, the Raven allowed small groups to plunge every half-hour.

-And the changes did not keep plungers of all ages away from the lake, including Taylor Brewster.
+The changes did not keep plungers of all ages away from the lake, including Taylor Brewster.

-"The Ravens just an iconic staple of Bigfork and so what better way to get the community together, do something like this and have a nice warm drink afterwards," Brewster said.
+"The Raven's just an iconic staple of Bigfork, and so what better way to get the community together, do something like this and have a nice warm drink afterwards," Brewster said.